La Follette High School: Arboretum

 La Follette has one of the few on-ground arboretums in the state.
 It was designed to have three ecosystems, including prairie, woodland and pond.

 Board of visitors

 La Follette's board of visitors serves as an advocate for the school and is the only school in the Madison area, and possibly the state, which has such a board.
 The board assists in fundraising, business, community outreach, public affairs, student support and teacher support.

 Business

 In 2011, Summit Credit Union began operations at La Follette High School.
 In the ensuing years, branches were opened at other Madison-area high schools.
 The branch is staffed by interns from the La Follette career internship class and is open during the lunch hour.

 Presidential visit

 On September 28, 2010, the school was visited by President Barack Obama, who made an unannounced stop ahead of a late-afternoon rally on the UW-Madison campus.

+NPHC visit

+On November 9, 2022, the National Pan-Hellenic Council (NPHC) of UW Madison performed for the student body alongside The Badgerettes and NLE Choppa at the school's HBCU fair.